Onosume/landing-page/README.md

 # landing-page

+## What Is This?

-A landing page for my personal website
+This is a landing page for my personal website.
+It helps people decide where they want to go when looking for me on the internet.

+## What Does It Use

+Simple HTML & CSS

+## Can I Use This For My Own Landing Page?

+I guess you could adapt it yeah, just follow the license.